albar965/littlenavmap-manual/en/SEARCH.md

 ### General {#general}

-Two search tabs are available for airport and navaid (VOR, NDB and waypoints) search.
+Two search tabs are available for airport and navaid \(VOR, NDB and waypoints\) search.

 These tabs contain multiple rows of search filters that can be switched on and off with the drop down menu on the hamburger button ![Hamburger Button](../images/icons/menubutton.png "Hamburger Button") on the top right.

 The drop down menu prefixes menu items with a change indicator `*` to show that the related filter row has modifications.
 You can use this to find out why a search does not give the expected results.

+If you do not get the expected results or no results at all use the `Reset Search`menu item or press Ctrl-R to clear all search criteria.

 Filters are defined by various controls which are mostly self explaining.
 Only text filters and the tri state checkboxes like `Lighted`, `Approach` or `Closed` need a few extra remarks below.

-All filters can be used together where all conditions have to be met (`and` operator).
+All filters can be used together where all conditions have to be met \(`and` operator\).
 All filters except the distance search filter are applied immediately.
 The distance search is applied after a short delay for each change.

 A tooltip on the blue help button on the top right shows information about searching.